shorics/pdr-cloud-assessment/README.md

 ## Frontend

+### local fonts

+- privacy concerns on google hosting

 ### views and dumb components

 - the frontend components are split into views (logic) and dumb (presentation) components

+### unit tests with host components

+- to test "real" behavior of components

 ### state management